sadnansakin/solve_localhost_in-secure_connection_page/README.md

 ## 1. go here --> chrome://flags/
-## 2. now search for localhost
+## 2. now search for :fire:localhost
-## 3. find * Allow invalid certificates for resources loaded from localhost.
+## 3. find  :fire:Allow invalid certificates for resources loaded from localhost.
-## 4. Now select the option Enabled
+## 4. Now select the option :fire:Enabled
-## 5 then restart your pc
+## 5 then :fire:restart your pc

 ## now load the url of your localhost and see it's solved.